MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-fallback-hgs.md

 ## Before you start

-Ensure that you have deployed and configured the Host Guardian Service before proceeding.
+Ensure that you've deployed and configured the Host Guardian Service before proceeding.
 Learn more about [configuring HGS](/windows-server/security/guarded-fabric-shielded-vm/guarded-fabric-setting-up-the-host-guardian-service-hgs).